facebookresearch/EgocentricUserAdaptation/README.md

 # Matthias Continual Learning Benchmark Project

+TODO give separate nb workers for continual_eval (e.g. 10 for batch_size 10 and stream 100),
+predict (full stream, can take 10 processes as well) and train (e.g. 3 because waiting for continual eval mostly gives a lot of time for next batch)

 How to do gridsearch?
 In .sh script pass CFG attributes that are being gridsearched over.
 In Python main script these are then also added in the output path.